 How can we support children who might be being exploited?

-- You're able to report concerns directly to COMPASS
+You can also report your concerns directly to COMPASS

 Depending on the level of need, and in most examples, intervention will require consent from parents and carers, and the child themselves.
 However, we'll recommend to the lead professional and referrer a number of potential solutions, including:

-- Child sexual exploitation support from The Branch Project
+- Criminal and sexual exploitation support from STEPS

 - Safety planning with the family